 Root canals, root canal therapy, or endodontic treatment refers to the procedure you get to remove damaged pulp from inside a tooth.
-The pulp is a general term for all of the soft inner part of your teeth including nerves, blood vessels, and tissue.
+The pulp is a general term for all of the soft inner parts of your teeth including nerves, blood vessels, and tissue.

 During a root canal, Dr. Darvishian delivers local anesthesia before starting the process.
 She makes a hole in the tooth needing treatment and uses a fine tool to extract the pulp from the inside.
 She might use the aid of a microscope for a more direct view of the tooth as she works.